moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/secret_manager/decisions/008_no_database.md

 Thus, it is suggested to add an optional `scope:` tag to secrets (defaulting to `project`), to allow disambiguating where in the hierarchy this secret is expected to be read from.
+Secrets would then only need to be disambiguated across scopes.

-However, except with a single unified table indicating type, we'd _also_ have uniqueness issues at the same scope for dynamic secrets.
-In that case, using a `type:` field (on the secret in the YAML file) will yield some clarity (or potentially cause some confusion...).
+However, except with a single unified K/V entry indicating the type, we'd _also_ have uniqueness issues at the same scope for dynamic secrets.
+In that case, using a `type:` field (on the secret in the YAML file) will yield clarity (or potentially cause some confusion...).
+Using a single table has some benefits, insofar as allowing the runner to infer the type based on data stored in the K/V entry and allowing "option 2" based same-named secrets (in different scopes) to have different types associated with them (perhaps a static credential for testing but a dynamic value for staging and prod).

 This is a future problem.